sunrise-php/docs/docs/reference/controller-annotations.md

 Sets a prefix for an operation name.

-> 💡 **Tip**: This annotation can be applied not only to an action but also to a class and even to its parent classes.
+> This annotation can be applied not only to an action but also to a class and even to its parent classes.

-> 💡 **Tip**: Think twice before using this annotation in your project.
+> Think twice before using this annotation in your project.
 It may lead to confusion when a QA engineer, front-end developer, or another team member asks about an operation.
 Instead of easily searching for the controller, you might end up unraveling a web of annotations. **Overusing this annotation can potentially cause more harm than good**.

 ```php
 use Sunrise\Http\Router\Annotation\GetApiRoute;